 - ISO 200 Ultra Fine

 - Blue Colour

 - In My Fancy

 Other film photography-like features of the Yashica Y35 are a wind-on lever, which really does nothing except make you pause between shots, and the absence of a screen or any way to look at your images as you’re shooting.

 Here’s a video they released at the time.

 Common criticisms of Yashica digiFilm

-I do get the pretend film thing.
+I saw some aspersions cast on the complete strangers who backed the project too.
+Idiots.
+Hipsters.
+People pretending to shoot film.
+I get the pretend film thing.
 I really do.
-I just prefer to think differently about it; about what this is rather than what it isn’t.
+I just preferred to think differently about it; about what this was rather than what it wasn’t.

-A common question I’ve seen regarding this too is “why wouldn’t someone just pick up an old film camera and shoot some actual rolls instead?”
+A common question I saw regarding this too is “why wouldn’t someone just pick up an old film camera and shoot some actual rolls instead?”

 For me, the answer is that I have, and I’ll continue to do so.
-That doesn’t mean I can’t try this thing too.
+That doesn’t mean I can’t also try this thing.